 EAA is located on 14 acres in the city of Escondido, California at 1301 Deodar Road, just off Interstate 15, north of Hwy 78.
 Its physical facilities include a 72,000 square foot building which houses classrooms, science and computer laboratories, music department, fine arts studio, library, chapel, gymnasium, and cafeteria.
 The grounds include a softball and football/soccer field, hard court surfaces, a separate playground area for primary grades, an outdoor amphitheater, and a picnic area.

 Escondido Adventist Academy offers its students a curriculum that is challenging in its content, relevant in its focus, and spiritually-rich in its purpose.
-The program offers solid core classes from the elementary grades to the high school, six AP courses, and a college-prep and an honors diploma.
+The program offers solid core classes from the elementary grades to the high school, six AP courses, college-prep and an honors diploma.
 Through projects, presentations, labs, homework, and exams, teachers endeavor to help students reach their full potential.
 The school’s Core Values, the North American Division (NAD) curriculum frameworks, and the California state standards serve as the model for the curriculum.
 After school study labs are available to help students meet expectations.